EDCD/EDDN/schemas/TEMPLATES/journalevent-README.md

    mandatory that they are allowed (but are optional) in any Journal-based EDDN Schema.

+7. If:
-7. If the source Journal event contains information that includes the System name (possibly as `StarSystem` or `SystemName`) then you MUST include the `StarPos` section in `Augmentations`.
+   1. either the source Journal event contains information that includes the System name (possibly as `StarSystem` or `SystemName`), **OR** the source data contains a `SystemAddress` value,
+   2. and a `StarPos` array is *not already present* in the source data.

-   Additionally, you must also include `StarPos` as required in the Schema if the source data contains `SystemAddress`.
+   then you MUST include the `StarPos` section in `Augmentations`.

+   If neither key is in the source data then remove the `StarPos` section from this document.

 The line: